firetix/AgentBookmarksOrganizer/README.md

-## Bookmarks Organizer Google Chrome Extension
+## Bookmarks Organizer Chrome Extension
-v3.0.0
+v4.0.0

 Bookmarks Organizer helps in keeping the bookmarks sorted.
 It monitors for newly added or moved bookmarks and auto arranges them in ascending order by title.
-There is a reorder button to manually order the whole bookmark, which can be used initially after installation.
+There is a reorder button to manually order the bookmarks in the Bookmarks Bar which can be used initially after installation.

 #### Limitations